Vinimoga/Portf-lio/Projetos/DoomLikeGame/DevLog.md

 the rest of the day I tried the pseudo 3D, so bear with me.

-Apparently the pseudo 3D is very, basically 2 lines of code.
+Apparently the pseudo 3D is very simple, basically 2 lines of code.

 1006 - Today I started experimenting with the